svengeance/QPdfSharp/README.md

 2: Run `scripts/generate-interop.sh`.
 This will use CLangSharpPInvokeGenerator to generate the C# interop files.

 3: Run `scripts/build-runtime-libraries-nuget.sh`.
-This will output a NuGet package with the latest QPDF binaries under `artifacts/QPdf.RuntimeLibraries.<version>.nupkg`.
+This will output a NuGet package with the latest QPdf binaries under `artifacts/QPdf.RuntimeLibraries.<version>.nupkg`.

 4: Launch the repository in your IDE of choice, and verify tests pass.